bridgecrew-perf6/Python-Mysql-kubernetes-Helm-Deployment/README.md

 ***In this document i will describe how to deploy each of the above helm deployment in minikube kubernetes  cluster .
 I encourage you to  test both the deployement metonds independently and   test its functionalities***

-Helm deployment packages will contain the **secrets.yaml**  file which contains a set of sensitive data that was encrypted by PGP key .
+Helm deployment packages will contain the **secrets.yaml**  file which contains a set of sensitive data that was encrypted by PGP key by using Helm secret plugin.

 Also package contains **.sops.yaml**. examines that  file